WolfgangSenff/QuPOSChallenge/README.md

 aaa
 ```

 And a word input stream of `aa`, would this return 12, or 6?
 Unclear based on the requirements.
+8. After some research, it seems like Matrix<T> doesn't exist, so make it.